 As usual, the village itself is only part of the equation here, so on to the rest.
 For example, what could you summon from the Extra Deck to make especially good use of Po-Koro’s effect?

-2 monsters, including an EARTH Warrior monster You can target 1 Level 4 or lower EARTH monster in your GY; the player who has fewer total cards in their hand and field draws 1 card, also add that target to your hand, and if you do, banish 1 card from your hand.
-If an EARTH monster(s) is Special Summoned to your zone(s) this card points to: You can target 1 of your banished EARTH Warrior monsters; Special Summon it in Defense Position.
+2 monsters, including an EARTH Warrior monster You can target 1 Level 4 or lower EARTH monster in your GY; the player with the fewest total cards in their hand and field draws 1 card, also add that target to your hand, and if you do, banish 1 card from your hand.
+If an EARTH monster(s) is Special Summoned to a zone(s) this card points to: You can target 1 of your banished EARTH Warrior monsters; Special Summon it in Defense Position.
 You can only use each effect of “Turaga Onewa” once per turn.

 Noble Kanohi Komau

-If another “Kanohi” card is equipped to the equipped monster, destroy this card.
-If the equipped monster is a “Turaga”, “Toa”, or “Makuta” monster and your opponent controls 2 or more monsters, the monster(s) with the lowest ATK your opponent controls cannot activate its effects.
+If another “Kanohi” card becomes equipped to the equipped monster, destroy this card.
+If the equipped monster is a “Turaga”, “Toa”, or “Makuta” monster and your opponent controls 2 or more monsters, the monster(s) your opponent controls with the lowest ATK cannot activate its effects.
 If this card is in your GY: You can Tribute 1 monster, then target 1 “Turaga Onewa” in your GY; Special Summon it and equip it with this card.
 You can only use this effect of “Noble Kanohi Komau” once per turn.

 Turaga Onewa is meant to be one answer to this question.
 On having an EARTH monster summoned next to his arrow, he will immediately bring back a banished EARTH Warrior, which transforms the cost to summon Tokens into one more monster on the field.
 Of course, the summoning restriction means you can’t use all this field presence to just continue Link Summoning, so you’ll need to make sure you have a Tuner or something to really benefit here.
 One thing I considered doing for a bit was letting Onewa turn the monster he brings back into a Tuner, but what bothered me there was that it would potentially allow you to just use the same Gouki-based deck I had for Onu-Koro and still reliably fulfill the requirement of two Extra Deck summoning methods.
 Kind of runs counter to the separation I’m trying to achieve, although it would technically be a distinct strategy even if it uses the same cards as its vehicle.